-The estimate in \eqref{skewG_est} is essentially that of a smooth model \citep[e.g.,][]{rayner90}, that is, a smoothed version of the true underlying probability function.
+where $\bm{1}$ is the $M\times 1$ unit vector. \end{proposition} The estimate in \eqref{skewG_est} is essentially that of a smooth model \citep[e.g.,][]{rayner90}, that is, a smoothed version of the true underlying probability function.
 Similarly to the smooth model proposed by \citet{barton53} in the univariate setting, the estimator in \eqref{skewG_est} may lead to estimate that are not \emph{bona-fide}, i.e, they may be negative and/or they may not integrate/sum up to one.
-In this manuscript we focus on \eqref{skewG_est} mostly for the sake of mathematical convenience in deriving the inferential results of Section \ref{inference}.
+In this manuscript we focus on \eqref{skewG_est} mostly for the sake of mathematical convenience when constructing simultaneous confidence bands in Section \ref{inference}.
 Nonetheless, bona-fide estimators can be constructed similarly to the univariate case as described in \citet{algeri_zhang}.